aenigme/devbox/README.md

 License
 -------

-# bingbong is released under the General Public License (GPL) scheme.
-Fiji is released under the General Public License.

-It is an Open Source project, so everybody is welcome to contribute with plugins, patches, bug reports, tutorials, documentation, and artwork..
+bingbong is released under the General Public License (GPL) scheme.
+It is an Open Source project, so everybody is welcome to contribute with plugins, patches, bug reports, tutorials, documentation, and artwork.